 - You have 15 or more conversions in a campaign

-In essence automated target CPA bidding is perceived as automation of bidding and time savings.
-However adwords specialist often fail to understand how the CPA bidding takes into account 100s of signals to make these bidding decisions in real time.
-Neither does adwords reveal this signals to us, nor is it practical for us to review them and make bidding decisions in real time.
+In essence, automated target CPA bidding is perceived as automation of bidding and time savings.
+However, Adwords specialists often fail to understand how the CPA bidding takes into account 100s of signals to make these bidding decisions in real-time.
+Neither does Adwords reveal this signals to us, nor is it practical for us to review them and make bidding decisions in real-time.

 Therefore target CPA bidding could do a better job at managing bids.
 It can get even better as the campaigns accrue more conversion data as the campaigns scale up.

 Should you start with Target CPA Bidding on New Campaigns?